 Serum, indirect immunofluorescence (IIF)

-Circulating IgA endomysial antibodies (EMA) are present in 70 to 80 percent of patients with dermatitis herpetiformis and in nearly all patients with celiac disease who are not adhering to a gluten-free diet.
+Circulating IgA endomysial antibodies (EMA) are present in 70% to 80% of patients with dermatitis herpetiformis and in nearly all patients with celiac disease who are not adhering to a gluten-free diet.
 In patients with a positive screening test, a titer is performed and reported.

 DSG 1 and DSG 3

-This ELISA method detects and quantifies serum levels of antibodies against desmogleins 1 and 3, autoantibodies that are frequently present in the setting of various forms of pemphigus.
+This enzyme-linked immunosorbent assay (ELISA) method detects and quantifies serum levels of antibodies against desmogleins 1 and 3, autoantibodies that are frequently present in the setting of various forms of pemphigus.
 This test is intended for in vitro diagnostic use as an aid in the diagnosis of pemphigus and related entities in conjunction with other laboratory and clinical findings.

 BP180 and BP230